claudiusask/foreman-katello/foreman-katello/STEP - 4 - Puppet Integration, Image, CloudInit, HostGroup, vSphere and image provisioning.md

 done < hosts.csv
 pwsh ./macadd_script.ps1
 ```
 What this is doing is using the hosts.csv from step 1 and looping through all the systems HOSTNAME and mac_address and creating them one by one, remember the mac_address at this moment will be given out automatically by VMware.
 In the last step we run the powershell-powercli script macadd_script.ps1 which will change the mac_add of all the hosts as per our policy in our Datacenter.
-But the mac_address in the Foreman-Katello is still the old one which as auto-given by VMware.
+But the mac_address in the Foreman-Katello is still the old one which as auto-given by VMware, even if we explicitly give the mac-address in the above script.

 <b> 3.
-Update_mac_host.sh: </b> This is th script used to update the hosts mac_address in Foreman-Katello.
+Update_mac_host.sh: </b> This is the script used to update the hosts mac_address in Foreman-Katello.

 ```
 #!/bin/bash